If Not Now, When?

 ADHD in Women of a Certain Age

-MANY WOMEN OF A CERTAIN AGE who have ADHD (or think they might) make a determined choice to use the last decades of their lives to learn more about themselves.
+MANY OLDER WOMEN WHO HAVE ADHD (or think they might) make a determined choice to use the last decades of their lives to learn more about themselves.
 They want to understand how their brains work and discover new ways to make a difference in the world, perhaps using strengths and talents heretofore undiscovered or dormant for decades.
 I am one of these women.
 If you are, too, then this article is for you.
 Please pass it on if you know someone else who fits this description.

 Way back in high school, I learned that readers are drawn in by characters whose life situations and challenges are described in minute detail.
 So here are a few of my specifics: